 Your video may not perfectly fit into either category, which is OK.
-The real recipe for success with explainers is simple: Provide a basic setup and a payoff for your audience.
+The real recipe for success with explainers is simple: Provide a basic setup and a payoff for your viewer.
 Always remember:

 - Be straightforward and confident.
-You want your audience to trust you from the start.
+You want your viewer to trust you from the start.

 - Anticipate the viewer’s questions.
 Make sure they’re answered in the story.

 Reddit has a subreddit for just about anything, but one of the most intriguing ones is Explain Like I’m Five.
-The concept is simple: Break down an idea with the language—and likely the enthusiasm—you would use if your were explaining it to a 5-year-old.
-Even if your audience is highly educated, the goal of an explainer is to deliver information succinctly.
+The concept is simple: Break down an idea with the language—and likely the enthusiasm—you would use if you were explaining it to a 5-year-old child.
+Even if your viewer is highly educated, the goal of an explainer is to deliver information succinctly.